American Indian Religious Freedom Act: 1994 Amendments – full text

 Due to the criticism of the AIRFA and its inability to enforce the provisions it outlined in 1978, on June 10, 1994, the House of Representatives Committee on Natural resources, and later the Subcommittee on Native American Affairs, met to bring about H.R.
-4155 in order to provide for the management of federal lands in a way that doesn't frustrate the traditional religions and religious purposes of Native Americans.
+4155 in order to provide for the management of federal lands in a way that does not frustrate the traditional religions and religious purposes of Native Americans.
 It was signed into law by President Bill Clinton.

 In 1994, Congress passed H.R.
 4230 to amend the American Indian Religious Freedom Act, in order to provide for protected use of peyote as a sacrament in traditional religious ceremonies.
 This was passed as Public Law No 103–344 on October 6, 1994, with full text as below.